sanketyelugotla/skygeni/readme.md

     - Ensure the connection string is configured properly in the backend.

 4. **Create a `.env` file:**
-    - In the backend directory, create a `.env` file and add the following variables:
+    - In the backend directory, create a `.env` file
+    - Add the following variables:

     ```bash
     MONGO_URL=<your-mongodb-connection-string>